IITDBGroup/CS116/_pages/bootstrap.md

 You can get **OpenJDK** from [https://jdk.java.net/11/](https://jdk.java.net/11/).
 Nowaways there are only tiny difference between **OpenJDK** and **Oracle JDK** so which one you install should not matter for the most part.

+> Make sure that you install a relatively recent Java version (9 or newer) since some features we discuss are not available in older Java versions.
+{: .notice--danger}

 ### Learn how to use Java's toolchain

 The Java Development Toolkit (JDK) contains several binaries that are used to run compiled Java bytecode, to compile code, to create `jar` archives, a shell for interpreted execution, and several others.
 The first step when using Java will be to familiarize yourself with the use of these binaries.
 The most important ones for are now are `javac` the compiler that generates `.class` files storing java byte code and `java` that starts a Java Virtual Machine to execute code.
 Below is a very basic example: